 The Security Officers have jurisdiction to operate on BCC owned or controlled property.

-The College enjoys an excellent working relationship with the Bergen County Sheriff's Office, who has a substation on campus.
-We have enhanced our partnerships with local law enforcement agencies such as Paramus PD, Hackensack PD, Lyndhurst PD, OEM, and Bergen County Prosecutors Office.
+The College enjoys an excellent working relationship with the Bergen County Sheriff's Office, who has a substation on the Paramus campus in room A-114 of the Pitkin Education Center.
+We have enhanced our partnerships with local law enforcement agencies such as Paramus Police Department, Hackensack Police Department, Lyndhurst Police Department, the Bergen County Office of Emergency Management, and the Bergen County Prosecutors Office.